 “So sorry, girls, I have a full plate.”

-“Poor Joe, he has “too many irons in the fryer.”
+“Poor Joe has “too many irons in the fryer.”

-The WTH translation/origin: dating back to the mid-16th century referring to a skilled blacksmith who maintains control of the bellows and placement of the irons he uses for branding thus he can turn to get his anvil and hammer at the same time.
-“Too many irons in the fire” marks an inefficient smith or one with an unskilled multi-tasking skills.
-JOE IS OBVIOUSLY THE INEFFICIENT MAN OF THE DAY.
+The WTH translation/origin: dates back to the mid-16th century, referring to a skilled blacksmith who maintains control of the bellows and placement of the irons he uses for branding; thus he can turn to get his anvil and hammer at the same time.
+“Too many irons in the fire” marks an inefficient smith or one with unskilled multi-tasking skills.
+JOE IS THE INEFFICIENT MAN OF THE DAY.

 “Honey, we bit off more than we could chew renovating this house.”

-The WTH translation/origin: dates back to 1800s when people who chewed tobacco put too much in their mouth to fit.
+The WTH translation/origin: dates back to the 1800s when people who chewed tobacco put too much in their mouths to fit.
 SORRY, GUYS, BUT YA’LL KIND OF DO THIS WITH MOST PROJECTS.
 NO SHOCK HERE.

-My journey to become FREE(er) and embed holistic-type thinking and movement into my life wasn’t and still isn’t easily welcomed.
-“I am free(er)” is still difficult and sometimes forced.
-Success often feels like my inner spirit has bludgeoned my physical self over the head and drug me kicking and screaming with bloody knees and knuckles out to the lanai to begin my holistic practice which somedays only entails sitting and staring or perhaps counting all the different bird sounds for 3 minutes and then going back into my office to work.
+My journey to becoming FREE(er) and embedding holistic-type thinking and movement into my life wasn’t and still isn’t easily welcomed.
+“I am free(er)” is still brutal and sometimes forced.
+Success often feels like my inner spirit has bludgeoned my physical self over the head and drug me kicking and screaming with bloody knees and knuckles out to the lanai to begin my holistic practice, which somedays only entails sitting and staring or perhaps counting all the different bird sounds for three minutes and then going back into my office to work.
 BUT I AM TRYING.
-So that is Stress Awareness Month participation, right.
+My attempt?
+Learn about and participate in Stress Awareness Month.
+Great start, right?!

-Well, I am choosing to stop focusing on the Stress Awareness Month bull for this moment because it is kind of stressing me out.
-And I actually have Bigger Fish to Fry which BTW this “overwhelmed/stressed” out slang translation/origin can be documented back 400 years in Irish and British culture meaning “I have more important things to do.”
-Guess what that is…bet you can’t – I am going to go meditate and do yoga.
+Yet, I am starting by not focusing on the Stress Awareness Month bull for this moment because it is stressing me out.
+As I have Bigger Fish to Fry, which, BTW, this “overwhelmed/stressed” out slang translation/origin can be documented back 400 years in Irish and British culture.
+It means, “I have more important things to do.”
+Guess what that is…bet you can’t – I am going to meditate and do yoga.
 That’s my BIGGER FISH TO FRY.
 Good job, Coach.
 See, I told you I would learn about and participate in Stress Awareness Month.

-In closing, I must end with marrying up my awesome idiom Bigger Fish to Fry, with a creative street name.
-You won’t believe this, there is actually a Frying Pan Road in the D.C. suburb of Herndon, Virginia.
+In closing, I must end by marrying up my excellent idiom, Bigger Fish to Fry, with a creative street name.
+You won’t believe this, there is a Frying Pan Road in the D.C. suburb of Herndon, Virginia.
 BAHAHA.
 Go fry your Big Fish today.

 All Things Wellness, LLC